 - Anyone who wakes up earlier than this simply plays in their room or occupies themselves until it’s time to “come out.”

 - If my 3 year old wakes up at 7 a.m. then I’ll give him some books to read quietly in his crib.
 The baby generally sleeps until this time, but if not will play with his stuffed toys.
 My 4, 6, and 7 year olds will read books, play with their toys, or call out from their rooms “Is it time yet?” #transparency.
-You can also get one of those handy clocks that lights up when your morning time starts (see links below)
+You can also get one of those handy clocks that lights up when your morning time starts.

 - I wake up much earlier than this so I am ready to jump into Beast Mom Mode by this time.
-I go to the gym, read my devotional and Bible, and then may take time reading a novel or researching something or other.
+Most days I take a walk, read my devotional and Bible, and then may take time reading a novel or researching something or other.

 What does this help kids master?